stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

   ; Execution continues here if the branch is not taken.
 ```

-By counting down, no comparison instruction is required.
-This is because the DEX instruction not only decrements the value in the X register, it also sets the Negative flag if the value in the X register is now less than zero.
-The BPL instruction allows us to branch based on the state of that Negative flag without having to first perform a comparison.
+By counting down, you do not need a comparison instruction.
+This is because the DEX instruction does not only decrement the value in the X register.
+It also sets the Negative flag if the value in the X register is now less than zero.
+Now you can use the BPL instruction to branch based on that Negative flag.
+This is without having to first perform a comparison.

-A limitation to counting down in this way is that the counter has to be treated as a signed byte and so the maximum starting value for the counter is +127.
-An alternative way to count down is to initialise the X register to the limit value and use BEQ for the branch instruction.
-This permits a maximum starting value for the counter of 255, but with the significant downside
-that the counter is no longer [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering#Usage_in_programming_languages).
+Counting down in this way forces you to treat the counter as a signed byte.
+This means that the maximum possible starting value for the counter is +127 rather than 255.
+An alternative is to initialise the X register to the limit value and use BEQ for the branch instruction.
+This permits a maximum starting value of 255.
+But the downside that the counter is no longer [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering#Usage_in_programming_languages).

-If you need to index more than 256 bytes, you can use one of the two techniques described on pages 94 and 95 of the [MOS MCS6500 microcomputer family programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).
+If you do need to index more than 256 bytes, you can use one of the two techniques described on pages 94 and 95 of the [MOS MCS6500 programming manual](http://archive.6502.org/books/mcs6500_family_programming_manual.pdf).

 If you need to branch to a location that is too far away, you can combine a JMP instruction with a contrary (a.k.a. complementary) branch instruction.
-The JMP instruction is used to reach the desired location, and the branch instruction is used to conditionally skip over the JMP instruction:
+You use the JMP instruction to reach the desired location.
+You use the branch instruction to conditionally skip over that JMP instruction:

 ```asm6502
   LDA #$00               ; Load the Accumulator with the value to test